AhmedLolyProductions/LolyOS/README.md

 Yes, you may take it, edit, publish, I don't care Here's the link to run it in the browser (via trinket.io): https://trinket.io/python3/dd68be13c67c This is 100% made by me and no AI
+The project is abandoned and will never be updated, please do not add any issues to the issue tab